brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 The Designer interface consists of a canvas and three menu icons (in the corners of the screen).
 First, we'll use the upper-right gear icon to set some configuration options.
-Click on this icon, and enter the URL of the FastScore fleet proxy relative to your browser:
+Click on this icon, and enter the URL of the ModelOp Center fleet proxy relative to your browser:

 ![Designer configuration](images/designer-config.png)

-For example, if you can access Designer at `https://localhost:8012`, and you are using [the supplied Docker Compose file](https://s3-us-west-1.amazonaws.com/fastscore-examples/tf_composer_files.tar.gz), the proxy prefix is
+For example, if you can access Designer at `https://localhost:8012`, and you are using [the supplied Docker Compose file](https://s3-us-west-1.amazonaws.com/ModelOp Center-examples/tf_composer_files.tar.gz), the proxy prefix is
 `https://localhost:8000/api/1/service`.

 If you have not entered a valid proxy prefix, or Designer is otherwise unable to